tzuliu/skinny-bones-jekyll/research/index.md

 ## Do Scandals Matter?
 An Interrupted Time-Series Design on Three Cases

-All the R codes, GAUSS codes, and the data sets could be reached at:
+All the R codes, GAUSS codes, data sets, and drafts could be reached at:

 [Do Scandals Matter?
 An Interrupted Time-Series Design on Three Cases](https://github.com/tzuliu/Do-Scandals-Matter-An-Interrupted-Time-Series-Design-on-Three-Cases)